huaminghuangtw/Evergreen-Notes/Permanent-Notes/your-relationship-with-yourself-sets-the-tone-for-every-other-relationships-you-have.md

 ---

+The most courageous act is to think for yourself.
+Aloud.

 Always put yourself first.
 Self-prioritize yourself.
 Take care of yourself before taking care of others, so that you can give them your best self.
 Self-care is giving the world the best of you instead of what’s left of you. **Self-care isn’t selfish.**

 先自強，再助人